 Stand regularly — it’s important for workers’ health that they take regular rest breaks and stand up often.
 Extra movements, stretching and physical exercise can enhance the health benefits.
 This can also encourage social interaction whilst socially distancing.
-For more general information on standing at work and the associated health effects, see here.
+For more general information on standing at work and the associated health effects, see what the new research says.

 Eat nutritious food — a healthier diet can help the body to fight off infection and raise overall health levels.
 This can help workers feel better emotionally and physically whilst returning to work.

 Encourage workers to partake in controlled breathing exercises — deep and controlled breathing can help workers to relax when stressed.
 The process also switches brain activity to a different working section of the brain.
 This encourages more rational decision making.

 Encourage good standards of hygiene — educate workers in the importance of good personal hygiene and maintaining good hygiene of working equipment, e.g. wiping keyboards with cleaning products.
 Ensure workers follow any new cleaning procedures and regimes.

 Provide varied tasks, if possible — try to offer some variety in work tasks to allow dynamic thinking and working during the return to work transition.
 This will help to provide fresh cognitive challenges and allow workers to feel stimulated, motivated, and productive.

 Allow flexibility — to help workers manage their own health and that of others during their return to work.
 Allow them to take extra rest breaks if required and to address other concerns or issues outside their work.
 Ensure that work deadlines and timescales are reasonable.
 This will help to reduce stress.

 A final thought

 Organisations must remember that we are in this pandemic together, we are all human and we must support one another through this unprecedented time and into the future.